nat-foo/nat-foo/README.md

 I'm fascinated by questions at the intersection of law and tech.

+You can find out [more about me on my website](https://natfoo.vercel.app/).
+These are just a few fast facts 🍃

 - 🔭.
 I’m currently working on ways to be more intentional about my privacy online.
 - 🌱.
 I’m currently learning security+ principles, chinese, and smart contract legalities.
 - 👯.
 I’m looking to collaborate on AI and morality issues.